ihhub/fheroes2/docs/DEVELOPMENT.md

 * Run the `make` command in the root directory of the project to build it with **SDL2** or `make FHEROES2_WITH_SDL1="ON"` to build it with **SDL1**.

+<a name="android"></a>
+### Android

+* Go to the directory `script/android` and run the file `install_packages.bat` if your development platform is Windows or `install_packages.sh` if your development platform is macOS or Linux.
+This script will install all the required packages to build the project using Android Studio.
+* Launch Android Studio, open the project in the `android` subdirectory and run the build.

 <a name="playstation-vita"></a>
 ### PlayStation Vita